MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/index.md

 This IG is organized into the following sections:

-1. **Background** - Provides comprehensive context on MITA 3.0 framework, the CMS Interoperability Rule requirements, and related healthcare standards that form the foundation for this implementation guide.
+1. **Background** - Provides context on MITA 4.0 framework, the CMS Interoperability Rule requirements, and related healthcare standards that form the foundation for this implementation guide.
 This section helps readers understand the regulatory landscape, business drivers, and technical ecosystem in which Medicaid provider directories operate.

 2. **Specification** - Defines the detailed technical specifications, including FHIR profiles, extensions, and terminology resources that standardize how Medicaid provider directory information is represented.
 This section includes conformance requirements, data element definitions, and implementation notes for each resource type.